 David Moreno, member of the Executive Board, was employed by CREALOGIX until 31 December 2020.
 Starting from 1 January 2021, management services were provided by Mayfin Management Services S.I. which is fully owned by David Moreno.
-Mayfin Management Services S.I. provided services for total CHF 144 thousand for the period of January until June 2021 (previous year: none).
+Mayfin Management Services S.I. provided services for total CHF 299 thousand for the period of January until June 2021 (previous year: CHF 144 thousand for the period of January until June).

-24 Events after the balance sheet date
+23 Events after the balance sheet date